-Conservatories were fairly common among North American aristocrats in the 19th Century.
-Wealthy citizens erected greenhouses on their estates and created glass rooms in their urban mansions.
-Tropical plants were brought to California from around the world by explorers and botanists.
-Some were even hired by collectors to stock their greenhouses.
+Greenhouses and conservatories were quite fashionable in the latter half of the 19th-century, appearing on private estates and in public parks.
+Tropical plants were brought to California from around the world by explorers and botanists; some were even hired by collectors to stock their greenhouses.

 DESTRUCTION & RECONSTRUCTION

-Since its opening, the building has seen more than its share of accidents and natural disasters.
+Since its opening, the building has endured several accidents and natural disasters.
 In 1883, a fire started in the furnace, resulting in the destruction of the central dome and many exotic plants.
-With no public funds available for repairs, Charles Crocker came to the rescue with $10,000 for the restoration work.
+With no public funds available for repairs, Charles Crocker came to the rescue with a $10,000 donation.
 During this restoration, the dome was raised by six feet and the eagle finial on top of the dome was replaced with the planet Saturn, likely a reference to the ancient Roman god of agriculture.
 In 1895, the Conservatory received electricity for the first time when a motor was installed that helped to regulate temperature.

 VICTORIAN MEETS MODERN

-Since reopening in 2003, over 2 million visitors have visited the Conservatory of Flowers, including tens of thousands of school children on free educational tours and hundreds of couples marrying in the most romantic spot in San Francisco.
+Since 2003, millions of visitors have walked through the doors of the Conservatory of Flowers, including tens of thousands of school children on free educational tours and hundreds of wedding parties utilizing the most romantic spot in San Francisco.
 This modern version of the Conservatory strives to connect people and plants in a way that is most meaningful for the Bay Area community and for visitors from around the world.